 Our lives have become stuck in this rat’s race and rather than having a larger purpose to life most of us have embraced this endless race to have more.
 We see singers and rappers throwing money and having new partners every week and we begin to think that this is the purpose of life.
 We see billionaires buying luxury yachts for hundreds of millions of dollars and we make these things into our goals.
 We see our friends buying new products and devices and we mortgage our futures to have them.
 We think we’re getting closer to our goal of becoming happy but the faster we run the further away it gets.

 Now don’t get me wrong, I’m not advocating becoming an apathetic person.
 Many of the articles I have written are about becoming successful and becoming wealthy.
-But my main concern is purpose.
+But my main concern is your purpose.
 There is nothing wrong in wanting to be wealthy.
 I personally feel that money is a great motivator and I urge everybody to try his or her best to become as prosperous they can.
 But it all comes down to, are you doing it for the right reasons?
 Don’t make it your goal to become rich just for the sake of being rich like our modern society teaches us.
 Don’t just become rich so you can consume better things at a faster pace (Because that’s what this consumerism culture promotes).
 But make it your goal to become rich so you can positively affect your personal life.
 That you can strengthen your bond between your family and friends and that you can use your money to remove financial constraints that were stopping you from meeting and sharing time with them.
 And at an even higher rank make it your goal to help those in need.
 Rather than consuming designer shirts for thousands of dollars make it your goal to clothe the poor and feed the hungry.

 But one again, please do not get me wrong into thinking that I’m advocating %100 “consumer celibacy” You can and should buy things that make you happy.
 If you can afford a brand new Ferrari and really want one, you should buy it.
 Just don’t make only consumption the goal.
 As long as you can keep a good balance and make your purpose bigger than just yourself you will be okay.

-Now with that quick tangent about success I want to get back to the issue we were talking about.
+Now with that quick tangent about success, I want to get back to the issue we were talking about.
 The reason why we feel so empty while we have so much is because we are always mentally moving to the next big thing.
 We might have the latest cell phone in our pockets but right when the announcement for the next model is made we fixate our attention to the new model and our appreciation for what we have goes down.
-And the sad truth is that this is the foundation to our current society and it regrettably applies to everything and anything we are able to have.
+And the sad truth is that this is the foundation of our current society and it regrettably applies to everything and anything we are able to have.

-You could be in a relationship and in that to after a few months you will begin to mentally fixate on the next person.
+You could be in a relationship and in that too after a few months you will begin to mentally fixate on the next person.
 You will begin to focus less on the positives of your current partner and only see the negatives.
 While you will mentally make the person you don’t have into being perfect.
 And this is the perfect definition of consumerism and it has regrettably even infiltrated our relationships.
 But it’s now about what we do about it.
 But before we move on answer these questions so you can be primed for the next part: